TariqAHassan/polyaxon/docs/integrations/logs-on-gcs.md

   * assigned a role that grants it read and write from google cloud storage
   * that the permissions on the bucket itself grant read and write to the service account.
-    (Note that inherited permissions may not suffice and that a role with read and write access may have to be assigned to the bucket manually.)
+    (Note that inherited permissions may not suffice and that a role with read and write access may have to be assigned to account in the permissions of the bucket.)

 Note: This is just a tutorial.
 Please consult with your devops team for information on acceptable data permissions protocols at your organization